blockcaptain/blockcaptain-lxd/README.md

 # blockcaptain-lxd

-Testing and development environments for BlockCaptain in LXD.
+Testing and development LXD VM image for BlockCaptain.